Clicky

 Cycle Count

 Each time you discharge and charge 100% of your battery, it is counted as 1 cycle count.
-A scenario to illustrate this: you use half of your battery, charge it till 100% and then use half of it again and charge it till 100%.
+A scenario to illustrate this: you use half of your battery, charge it to 100%, then use half of it again and charge it to 100%.
 This counts as 1 cycle.

 Once you hit the maximum cycle count, it doesn't mean your battery will stop working completely.
 But you should expect it to have significantly reduced capacity.